pivlab/annual_review_of_biomedical_data_science/manuscript.md

 TWAS employs expression quantitative trait loci (eQTL) data to prioritize genes that are influenced by GWAS variants, offering a more mechanistic link between genetic variation and phenotypic changes.
 Nevertheless, TWAS and similar methods typically focus on individual genes or variants, overlooking the complex interactions among genes that are increasingly recognized as vital to understanding complex traits [@doi:10.1016/j.cell.2017.05.038].

-The omnigenic model, introduced by Boyle et al. [@doi:10.1016/j.cell.2017.05.038], proposes that the genetic architecture of complex traits involves highly interconnected gene networks.
+The omnigenic model, introduced by Boyle et al.(2017) [@doi:10.1016/j.cell.2017.05.038], proposes that the genetic architecture of complex traits involves highly interconnected gene networks.
 According to this model, core genes directly contribute to a trait, while peripheral genes modulate these core genes through regulatory networks.
 This conceptual shift emphasizes the need for methodologies capable of capturing polygenic and network-based interactions inherent in complex diseases.
 Machine learning approaches, particularly those that leverage gene co-expression patterns, are well-suited to this task.